Intermittent fasting: the complete guide to starting and progressing

 Break your fast intelligently

-After 16+ hours of fasting, avoid jumping straight into a heavy meal rich in simple sugars.
-Start with a moderate meal high in protein and vegetables.
-Eggs, fish, a chicken salad, or a quinoa-veggie bowl are excellent first meals.
-Gradually increase food volume throughout your window.
+After 16+ hours of fasting, avoid jumping into a large meal high in fast-acting sugars.
+Start with a moderate meal rich in protein and vegetables.
+Eggs, fish, a salad with chicken, or a quinoa-vegetable bowl are excellent first meals.
+Gradually increase food volume over the window.
 A first meal that is too large often causes bloating and drowsiness.

 5

-Fasted training is possible and even beneficial for fat oxidation in endurance sports.
-For weightlifting, the ideal is to train near the end of your fasting window and eat immediately after.
-If you train in the morning while fasting, high-intensity performance might dip — in that case, schedule your intensity sessions during your eating window and keep morning cardio light.
+Fasted training is possible and even beneficial for fat oxidation in endurance.
+For bodybuilding, the ideal is to train at the end of the fasting window and eat right after.
+If you train in the morning while fasting, high-intensity performance may drop — in this case, place your intensity sessions in your eating window and keep the cardio light for the morning.

 6